Multi-item Non-truthful Auctions Achieve Good Revenue

 Thus, our goal is to incentivize bidders who are unwilling to pay the entry fee to still report the bids they would have entered had they chosen to participate.
+We could simply consider a ``focal equilibrium'' of the entry fee mechanism in which even unwilling bidders report their types truthfully.
+The goal of $\REA$ and $\GEA$ though is not to rely on the honesty of non-participating bidders. $\REA$ solves this problem strongly, admitting a unique equilibrium when the underlying auctions do.\footnote{When the underlying $A$ auctions induce randomized bidding equilibrium, the $\REA$ equilibria will all be equivalent up to marginalization and all achieve good revenue, as is demonstrated in \cref{lem:rand-ea-eq}.} $\GEA$ may admit additional equilibrium, but none that are affected by the actions of bidders who do not participate.
+Thus, a focal equilibrium assumption for $\GEA$ is more realistic in a practical sense.

 The solution of $\REA$ is to not charge the entry fee with a very small probability $\delta > 0$.
 That way, even these unwilling bidders will submit equilibrium bids to maximize their utility in the unlikely event that entry fees are not enforced.
 And since the entry fee is only voided extremely rarely, the revenue of the mechanism is barely affected.